1970 NBA Finals: Game 3

+Game 7

+During the pre-game segment with Chris Schenkel, Jack Twyman noticed Knicks' injured center Willis Reed (whose status for the clincher had been doubtful) advancing from the tunnel toward the court.
+Twyman then exclaimed: "I think we see Willis coming out!"
+The sight of Reed marching toward the basketball floor helped inspire the Knicks to a 113–99 victory – one that gave New York its first NBA league title.

+Walt "Clyde" Frazier went on to post one of the greatest performances in NBA playoff history, tallying 36 points, seven rebounds, 19 assists, and six steals in leading New York to victory.

 Television

 The 1970 NBA Finals were the first to be nationally televised in full, with ABC providing the coverage.
 Chris Schenkel was the play-by-play man, with Jack Twyman serving as the color analyst.
 Howard Cosell provided interviews from the Knicks' locker room following Game 7 and was famously doused with champagne.

 However, the Knicks' victory in Game 7 was not seen live on broadcast TV in New York; ABC's coverage was blacked out on WABC-TV, causing a raft of angry fans to deluge the WABC switchboard.
 Schenkel made an announcement during the broadcast that the game would be aired in New York at 11:30 p.m. that night.
 The game was shown live on the premium-channel MSG Network in New York City, which was then only available in about 25,000 cable households in Manhattan.

 Since the 1970 finals, every NBA Finals game has been carried across the United States, though local blackouts would take some time to subside.